 What are the requirements for designated smoking areas in Georgia workplaces?

 In Georgia, smoking areas must be in a nonwork area where no employee is required to enter (except to perform custodial and maintenance work when the smoking area is unoccupied).
 The area must have ventilation system that exhausts air outdoors and no air recirculating to nonsmoking areas.
 The smoking area is only for employee use.

 Does Georgia require employers to make accommodations for nonsmokers?

 Georgia doesn’t specifically require employers to provide workplace accommodations for nonsmoker employees.

 Are employers required to have a written or oral policy on workplace smoking in Georgia?

-Georgia employers must communicate a smoking prohibition to all applicants when they apply.
+Georgia employers must communicate a smoking prohibition to all employees and to all applicants when they apply.

 Does Georgia provide employees with protection from smoking-related discrimination?